zfhuang99/zfhuang99.github.io/_posts/2025-11-14-lamport-agent.md

 categories: [GitHub Copilot, Formal verification, TLA+]
 ---

+This blog post was prompted by an invitation to present to Nvidia engineers ([slides](/assets/attachments/lamport_agent.pdf)).

-In the previous blog post [[1]], I discussed how large language models (LLMs) are now capable of producing precise formal specifications directly from large production codebases and identifying nuanced race conditions.
+In the previous post [[1]], I discussed how large language models (LLMs) are now capable of producing precise formal specifications directly from large production codebases and identifying nuanced race conditions.
 This process can be largely automated, making it broadly applicable.
 Accordingly, we have developed Lamport Agent so that others can utilize with their own codebases.
 The following is an example demonstrating this agent using DeepSeek’s open-source distributed file system, 3FS [[2]].
 The complete GitHub Copilot chat history and all the artifacts produced by the agent are available here [[3]].

 ## CRAQ in DeepSeek 3FS